TET2 c.2355del, p.His786MetfsTer27

 PP3 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for PP3 is: "Multiple lines of computational evidence support a deleterious effect on the gene/gene product (e.g., conservation, splicing impact)".
-The evidence for this variant shows: SpliceAI score is low (0.05) and computational tools are not applicable to frameshifts.
-Therefore, this criterion is not applied due to lack of in silico evidence for additional effect.
+According to standard ACMG guidelines, the rule for PP3 is: "Multiple lines of computational evidence support a deleterious effect on the gene/gene product".
+The evidence for this variant shows: in silico predictions are limited and splice impact is minimal (SpliceAI max score 0.05).
+Therefore, this criterion is not applied.

 PP4